nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

         bandname = singleoid.band.unique().tolist()

         #if it doesn't have W1:
-        if 'w1' not in bandname:
+        if bandname_to_drop not in bandname:
             #delete this oid from the dataframe of light curves
             indexoid = dropW1_df_lc[ (dropW1_df_lc['objectid'] == oid)].index
             dropW1_df_lc.drop(indexoid , inplace=True)